magnuswahlstrand/platformer/README.md

 #### Refactoring

+- [x] Use gfx-geom instead of pixel-geom
 - [ ] Use a public Tiled library
 - [ ] Simplify game layer initialization
 - [ ] Use Direction byte rather than Direction struct
+- [ ] CollidedX vs CollidedY, currently both in same

 #### Maybe